ilkkamtk/fullstack/week10/MongoEngine.md

    - Delete a cat.
    - Create additional cats and owners and test querying by area.
    - Do the same for users
+6. If owner field in Cat returns only the ObjectId.
+Modify the GET endpoints to populate the owner field using `select_related()` as shown above.
-6. Create Marshmallow schemas for User and Cat in `api/schemas/user_schema.py` and `api/v1/cats/cat_schema.py`.
+7. Create Marshmallow schemas for User and Cat in `api/schemas/user_schema.py` and `api/v1/cats/cat_schema.py`.
-7. Modify the controllers to use the schemas for serialization as shown above.
+8. Modify the controllers to use the schemas for serialization as shown above.

 ---

 ## Reverse lookup

+- Reverse lookup means finding documents that reference a specific document.
 - To find all Cats owned by a specific User, you can use the `ReferenceField` in reverse.
+In `Cat`, the `owner` field references `User`.
+To find all Cats for a User, you can query `Cat` with the User instance.

 ### Find Cats by Owner